-The 4th Instruct Biennial Structural Biology Conference, which will take place in Alcalá de Henares, Spain, from May 22 till May 24, 2019.
-The historical Alcalá de Henares is in addition to the birthplace of Miguel de Cervantes where the Universidad Complutense was founded in 1293, one of the oldest universities in the world.
-Social programme of the meeting will include visit of the city, a gala dinner and extensive opportunity to network with the Instruct Structural Biology community.
+The 4th Instruct Biennial Structural Biology Conference will take place in Alcalá de Henares, Spain, from May 22 till May 24, 2019.
+The historical Alcalá de Henares was the original location of the Universidad Complutense, founded in 1293 and one of the oldest universities in the world, as well as being the birthplace of Miguel de Cervantes.
+The social programme of the meeting will include a visit to the city, a gala dinner and extensive opportunities to network with the Instruct Structural Biology community.

 €65 for participants from Instruct Countries

 €450 for participants from non-Instruct Countries

 This will cover attendance, coffee breaks, lunch and conference gala.
 There will be additional costs for accommodation.

 Abstract submission: March 1st 2019 | Registration closed: April 1st 2019 | Student fellowship: March 1st 2019

 (Chairs: Dave Stuart, Jose Maria Carazo)

 |09:00-09:25||Ada Yonath (Weizmann Institute)|